HowieWork/Guess-my-number/README.md

 ## KEYWORDS

-DOM
+DOM, JavaScript, Events

-## RULES
+## FEATURES

+### How To Play

+1. Simply INPUT your guess between 1-20;
+2. Click CHECK to see result;
+3. Click AGAIN to reset the game.

+### About Scores

-1. Guess a number between 1-20; Full score is 20;
+1. Full score is 20;
 2. A wrong guess will lose one point;
-3. The highest score will be recorded;
+3. The highest score will be updated accordingly;
-4. Click AGAIN to reset the game;
-5. Highest score will be lost if refreshing the page.
+4. The highest score will be lost when refreshing the page.